 Remote access scams are a type of tech support scam where cybercriminals pose as technical support experts, or employees of well-known companies like Microsoft and Apple.
 The big twist here is that they’ll get you to download and install remote access software, claiming it’s necessary to troubleshoot the supposed issue on your computer.
 Basically, remote access software lets them access your computer from their computer, and gives them total control.
 You can see where this is leading…

-Once you’ve given them access, it’s game over!
+Once you install the remote access software and give them access, it’s game over!
 They basically have the keys to your house.
-Every online account you have - bank, credit card, medical insurance, Social Security number, online shopping, you name it - and they’ll drain it.
-And that’s not all… They'll leave an open back door somewhere, meaing they can come back anytime, and raid your accounts all over again.
+We’re talking complete access to your personal files, including banking credentials and login details.
+From there, draining the account becomes trivial, and because the action looks like it came from the rightful owner, it is usually impossible to recover the funds.
+Every online account you have - bank, credit card, medical insurance, Social Security number, online shopping, you name it - becomes a potential target.
+And that’s not all… Once they taken what they’re after, they'll leave an open back door somewhere, meaning they can come back anytime, and raid your accounts all over again.

 The scammers employ a combination of charm and politeness, creating an atmosphere of urgency and pressure.
 They deliberately prevent you from asking questions or taking time to consider the situation, making you feel as if you’ve made a mistake and need an immediate fix.